 It all began when the US occupied a small town of Haiti in the early 20th century (1915-1934).
 A large number of Africans were getting kidnapped and brought to Haiti to work as slaves.
 They were forced to work there for life.

 Along with the Africans also came their religious beliefs and their Vodou culture.
 Vodou is similar to voodoo and black magic in many aspects.
 A popular belief was to be able to bring back the dead to life with the help of wizards known as Bokor.
 The slaves feared that they will be brought back to life after their death and will be forced to work for eternity.
 This fear originated the term zombie – slaves brought back to life and forced to obey a master.

-Also read: Real Story of the Annabelle Doll
+Also read: Birth of the Vampires

 When a journalist and travel writer, William Seabrook, visited Haiti, he got fascinated by the slave’s beliefs and culture.
 He published a book The Magic Island which eventually introduced the world to Zombies.

 Soon this caught the attention of Hollywood directors.
 In 1932, Victor Halperin’s movie, White Zombie was released.
 This movie depicted the zombies as lifeless slaves suffering and working for their masters.